 Iceland is the country of jagged mountains, hot springs, vast glaciers and stunning coastline.
 Known for its Viking heritage, geothermal energy and welcoming people, it makes for a dream destination for people around the world.

-But maybe the 2020 crisis has forced you to postpone a trip to the Land of Fire and Ice?
+But maybe the 2020-21 pandemic has forced you to postpone a trip to the Land of Fire and Ice?
 While you wait for your travels, we invite you to take on a virtual tour of Iceland with us.

 With the help of Google Maps Street View, go on an online adventure around the country.
 Based on our Iceland Full Circle Classic, you’ll see the best highlights of the Ring Road.
 And don’t forget some views are 360° so you can drag the image around for more.